marcelomrwin/okd4-single-node-cluster/docs/index.md

 1. You can now test DNS resolution.
 Try some `ping` or `dig` commands.

        ping redhat.com

-## Nginx Configuration

-We are going to install the Nginx HTTP server and configure it to serve up the Fedora CoreOS installation images and the ignition config files.

-Open firewall ports for HTTP/S so that we can access the Nginx server:

-    firewall-cmd --permanent --add-service=http
-    firewall-cmd --permanent --add-service=https
-    firewall-cmd --reload

-Install and start Nginx:

-    yum -y install nginx
-    systemctl enable nginx
-    systemctl start nginx

-Create the directory structure for the Fedora CoreOS install files.

-    mkdir -p /usr/share/nginx/html/install/fcos/ignition

 ## Prepare to Install the OKD 4.4 Single Node Cluster